softworkz/SubtitleFilteringDemos/TestRun1/Readme.md

 The left side shows the individual test executions.
 Bold text indicates differences from the previous item.

-Please contact me priavately for more detail information.
+Please contact me privately for logs and commands

 ## Video Part 1